 Keeping your Lacey home’s attic well insulated is incredibly important when it comes to saving money on your energy bills.
 Good attic insulation helps maintain your family’s health, reduce toxins inside of your home, and provides you with better air quality.

-Homes that lack proper insulation spend more money on their energy bills.
+Lacey, WA homes that lack proper attic insulation spend more money on their energy bills.
 Conversely, investing in attic and crawl space insulation creates an average energy savings of 30% – 80% (depending upon the condition of old insulation), simply because the insulation enables their homes to be more energy efficient.
 Because of this, the insulation installation pays for itself within months.

 Fiberglass insulation is usually installed as large segments of insulation that are rolled or laid out onto a surface, such as flooring, attics, ceilings, or in wall cavities.
 However, blown fiberglass is becoming more and more popular, comprising one of the main insulation jobs we’re asked to do in Lacey.
 This type of insulation is made of a mixture of natural sand and recycled glass.